- Federal and State Criminal Defense, Trials and Appeals

 - Corporate and Health Care Investigations and Defense

-- President, Tennessee Innocence Project
+- Founder and Past President, Board of Directors, Tennessee Innocence Project

-- Past Chair, Tennessee Bar Association Criminal Justice Section
+- Past Chair, Criminal Justice Section, Tennessee Bar Association

 Mr. Johnson is admitted to practice before the Supreme Court of the United States; the Supreme Court of Tennessee and all Tennessee appellate and trial courts; the United States Courts of Appeals for the Fourth, Sixth, and Seventh Circuits; the United States District Courts for the Eastern, Middle, and Western Districts of Tennessee; the United States District Court for the Northern District of Florida; the United States District Court for the Southern District of Illinois; and the United States District Court for the Northern District of Indiana.
 In addition, he has been admitted to practice on a pro hac vice basis in many other federal and state courts.